 Muscles have several mechanical variables, including the following:

 Muscle force, or strength, is the potential for creating tension; it is a measure of the pressure that is exerted by a contracting muscle.
 Strength is proportional to the transverse cross-sectional area of a muscle, but it is independent of length.
 The strength of a selected donor tissue depends on the force of the antagonist muscle.
-In a 1974 article, Omer reported that when a tendon is transferred, the muscle loses approximately one grade of strength based on the Highet scale grading system of 1-5.
+In a 1974 article, Omer reported that when a tendon is transferred, the muscle loses approximately one grade of strength on the Highet scale, which specifies grades up to 5.

 The muscles with the most potential force for cross-sectional area include, in decreasing order, the following: